MartinDevStudent/ews-assignment-one/README.md

 ### Independent learning.

-[ Briefly explain any aspects of your submission that required independent research and learning, i.e. typically related to the higher grade bands.
-State the source files that have evidence of this.

-- Lamdbd layers (node modules) - made lambda layers for node modules (see lib/app-api.ts line 77/97)
+- Lamdbd layers (node modules) - made lambda layer for node modules (see app-api.ts, line 77/97)
-- Lamdbd layers (custom code) - made lambda layer for some custom code ( see lib/app-api.ts line 70, custom code was httpResponses.ts and parameter layer)
+- Lamdbd layers (custom code) - made lambda layer for some shared custom code (see app-api.ts line 70, custom code was httpResponses.ts and parameterHelpers.ts)
 - To deploy the node modules lambda layers I had to use the AWS IDE to deploy/get the linux dependencies for adding to the custom layer